-If you’re heading to Marseille and looking for five-star luxury only one hotel should be on your radar – The Sofitel Marseille Vieux Port!
+If you’re heading to Marseille France and looking for five-star luxury only one hotel should be on your radar – The Sofitel Marseille Vieux Port!
 It boasts unrivalled views of the city, luxurious rooms and an award-winning breakfast which your tastebuds need to experience.

 The location is perfect for a short city break too.
 Only a ten minute walk from the city centre along the waterfront, past all the bustling cafés and seafood restaurants.